Cabinet paper consultation with departments#

 - offending and victimisation - policy proposals that have a direct impact on offending and victimisation, that create or change criminal offences, infringements or penalties (including civil pecuniary penalties), or alter existing ones - the Ministry of Justice

-- privacy - legislative and policy proposals that may affect the privacy of individuals, including information-matching proposals – the Ministry of Justice and the Office of the Privacy Commissioner.
-See the Human Rights Implications page for more information about Cabinet paper requirements relating to privacy
+- privacy and human rights - legislative and policy proposals that may affect the privacy of individuals, including information-matching proposals – the Ministry of Justice and the Office of the Privacy Commissioner.
+See the Human Rights Implications page for more information about Cabinet paper requirements relating to privacy and human rights

 - statistical information - proposals that have implications for the collection, analysis and release of statistical information from surveys or administrative databases, or that relate to monitoring and evaluation – Statistics New Zealand